 Want to practice your people skills?
 Join the campus activities board (CAB).
 Or get involved in new student orientation.

 Undeclared?
 The good news is you're not alone.
 We have 21 advisors devoted to helping you find your direction.

-And don't forget to visit Career Services.
+And don't forget to visit the Career Development Center.
 Our team will help you explore your interests and guide you to the best opportunities.
 They'll prepare you for interviews and be the first to congratulate you on your first internship or job.